-American Express are offering up to 80,000 Membership Rewards Ascent Premium points for new applicants of the American Express Platinum Charge Card.
+American Express are offering up to 120,000 Membership Rewards Ascent Premium points for new Card Members of the American Express Platinum Charge card – available exclusively to Point Hacks readers only until 10 June 2019.

-Recently, they turned their eye to the benefits and fees of card, with a new (well, returning) and enhanced benefit of Accor Plus membership, an increase in the included travel credit from $300 to $450, and an extension of the travel insurance coverage to additional card members, not just the primary cardholder.
+Last year, American Express reinstated the complimentary Accor Plus membership benefit (valued at $395), increased the included Travel Credit from $300 to $450, and added an extension of the travel insurance coverage to additional card members, not just the primary Card Member.

 The physical card also got a makeover, with the card now being fully metal and looking very upscale.

-American Express are also now including a complimentary premium digital subscription to the Australian Financial Review, which retails at $628 per year, as another perk.
+The card now also comes with a complimentary premium digital subscription to the Australian Financial Review, which retails at $628 per year, as another perk.

 While the card is arguably the most premium account on the market in Australia and has a high annual fee, the number of benefits that come with it are substantial, so need some explanation on how to get the most from them.

-It is worth knowing that Membership Rewards Ascent Premium points are transferable to 10 key frequent flyer programs, including Qantas Frequent Flyer, Velocity Frequent Flyer, KrisFlyer, Asia Miles, Etihad Guest and more—on a 1:1 basis.
+It is worth knowing that Membership Rewards Ascent Premium points are transferable to 10 key frequent flyer programs, including Qantas Frequent Flyer, Velocity Frequent Flyer, KrisFlyer, Asia Miles, Etihad Guest and more—on a 2:1 basis.
+Which means that the current bonus points is equivalent to 60,000 points when transferred to the aforementioned programs.

 How you could use the bonus points from this card